-In North Carolina, there are 678 Assisted Living Facilities.
+In North Carolina there are 575 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 North Carolina Assisted Living Facilities by City

 Map of North Carolina Assisted Living Facilities

 Paying for Assisted Living in North CarolinaNorth Carolina operates the State-County Special Assistance Program to help low-income families pay for the cost of assisted living facilities.
 Medicaid can also be a source of monetary support for residents who meet income qualifications.
 For those who don’t meet the requirements of these programs, the cost of assisted living is left to residents and their families.